 The gardens, which cover an area of about twenty hectares (fifty acres) contain several greenhouses as well as beautiful flowerbeds and a large lake.

 In 1868, landscape gardener Heinrich Siesmayer bought a large collection of exotic plants which had been acquired by duke Adolph Nassau.
 Siesmayer’s goal was to create a garden with exotic plants.
-Franfurt citizens helped him achieving his goal by funding the creation of the garden on which subsequently a Palm House was built.
+Franfurt citizens helped him to achieve his goal by funding the creation of the garden, on which subsequently a Palm House was built.
 Soon after, in 1871, the Palmengarten opened to the public.

 The greenhouses in the Palmengarten are home to a wide variety of tropical and subtropical plants.
 Palm trees and subtropical plants are housed in the Palmenhaus (Palm House), one of the world’s largest greenhouses.
 The elegant glass structure was originally built in 1869 and rebuilt in 1929.
 In the modern, five thousand square meter (54,000 sq ft) large Tropicarium, tropical plants are shown in eight different biotopes including the desert, rain forest, monsoon and mangrove.
 The Palmengarten includes other glass houses such as the Blütenhaus (Blossom House), where decorative plants are displayed.